 Criminal Defense in Manatee County

-The criminal defense attorneys at Sammis Law Firm represent facing felony and misdemeanor charges prosecuted in at the courthouse in Bradenton for Manatee County, FL.
+The five criminal defense attorneys at Sammis Law Firm represent those facing felony and misdemeanor charges prosecuted at the courthouse in Bradenton for Manatee County, FL.

 We represent clients on a variety of charges including:

-- Driving under the Influence (DUI) – commonly referred to as Drunk Driving, including:
+- Driving under the Influence (DUI) – commonly referred to as Drunk Driving which includes: